Investment & Financial Planning

 Potentially High Returns

-Contra funds, meaning investing in undervalued stocks that are anticipated to rise in value when market sentiment shifts.
+Contra funds invest in undervalued stocks that may deliver high returns when market sentiment shifts.

 File NRI ITR From Anywhere